Skip Navigation

 Creating the Logo & Brand

 Generating renewed interest in historic events is difficult.
-In a 24/7 news cycle, there’s little attention for decades-old headlines.
-ATHA needed a strategy to position these deserving narratives in the here and now, so they created signage as a way to, literally, situate history in the context of modern life.
+In a 24/7 news cycle, there’s little attention to decades-old headlines.
+ATHA needed a strategy to position these deserving narratives in the here and now, so they created signage as a way to literally place history in the context of modern life.

-openbox9 developed an identity that nodded to the iconic symbols and typography of the mid-century era, infusing it with a new triumphant energy to provide distinction within the signs’ various geographic environments.
+openbox9 developed a visual identity that nodded to the iconic symbols and typography of the mid-century era, infusing it with a new triumphant energy to provide distinction within the signs’ various geographic environments.
 Chief inspiration came from the handwritten picket signs iconic of the movement, which became both the logo and display font for the brand.
-Also incorporated were several patterns influenced by Black and African cultures, as well as the primary palette utilized in the Prince George’s County seal itself.
+We also incorporated several patterns influenced by Black and African cultures, and recalled the primary palette utilized in the Prince George’s County seal.
 When combined, an exuberant visual system emerged to carry the county’s history forward for another generation.

 Sign installed at Sis’ Tavern in Brentwood, MD